petzi53/joplin/readme/external_links.md

 ## Known problems

-On macOS if Joplin isn't running it will start but it won't open the note.
+On macOS if Joplin isn't running or it runs on a different space it will start but it won't open the note.